Indian oil refiners issue tanker tenders aimed at boosting domestic shipping

 An IOC spokesman confirmed this is the first long-term VLCC tender the company has issued.
 There was no immediate response from BPCL.

-India has in the past two years overtaken Japan to become the world’s third-biggest oil consumer.
+India has in the past two years overtaken Japan to become the world’s third biggest oil consumer.

+India’s international trade has surged since the turn of the century but Indian-owned vessels carried only 7 percent of that trade in the 2015 to 2016 fiscal year, government reports showed.

 The country’s shippers are pleased with the move.